eclecticiq/rundoc/README.md

  ```
 ~~~

 In this syntax, multiple tags are applied to same code block and are separated with hash symbol `#`.
 In the example above there are 4 tags: `bash`, `custom-branch`, `v2` and `test`.
 First tag always defines the interpreter.
-If any of it's tags is specified by `--tags` option, it will be executed.
-Code blocks that do not contain any of the specified tags will be skipped.
+If any of it's tags is specified by `-t` or `--tags` option, it will be executed.
+Code blocks that do not contain at least one of the specified tags will be skipped.

+#### More tags

+In addition to `-t` or `--tags` option, you can also use the following 2 options to furthere fine-tune your code block filtering:

+- `-T` or `--must-have-tags` - same as `--tags` but it requires all listed tags to be present in the markdown code block or it will be skipped.
+The order of tags is not important.
+- `-N`, or `--must-not-have-tags` - same as `--tags` but it requres that **none** of the listed tags is present in the markdown code block.
+It is used to filter out unwanted ones.

 #### Environment variables